Rhythm1337/carrier-guidance-project/README.md

 5. **Dynamic Results**
    On the results page, `app.js` reads the answers, calculates a total score for each potential stream based on the logic in `paths.json`, and then dynamically generates the entire results page, including the score breakdown and the detailed recommendation cards.

----

-Feel free to contribute or provide feedback to improve this tool!